top of page

 Kylan walked hesitantly into the middle of the horse arena and approached Winnie.
 He petted her for a moment and then laid flat on the ground beside her.
 When the clinical team asked what he was doing, he said, "She needs to feel that I am safe.
 If I do this, I am not a threat to her."

 While Kylan lay on the ground, Winnie began to smell and wander around his head.
-The clinical team closely monitored Kylan’s safety in this vulnerable position.
+The clinical team closely monitored Kylan's safety in this vulnerable position.
 It soon became clear that this was a typical pattern for Kylan in his relationships.
 Due to early developmental trauma, he had learned that to keep the peace, he had to compromise his own needs.
-Throughout his life, from home to foster care and school, he operated in a state of “robotic compliance,” doing whatever it took to avoid disrupting the system.
+His relational wounds had made closeness feel dangerous — so he had built an unconscious rule: shrink yourself first, and maybe connection will be safe enough to survive.
+Throughout his life, from home to foster care and school, he operated in a state of "robotic compliance," doing whatever it took to avoid disrupting the system.

 The clinical team helped Kylan create a secure, calm space for both him and Winnie.
 Over months of therapy, this environment allowed Kylan to recognize what he needed to feel safe while learning to balance his needs with those of others.